Apple is launching their new iPhone 7 and 7 Plus smartphones tomorrow and it looks like the devices will be in short supply at launch.

 Apple has set a goal of having had its manufacturing partners make nearly 100 million iPhone 7 devices by the end of 2016, higher than its suppliers’ earlier prediction of 80-85 million units, the sources indicated.
 Actual demand for the iPhone 7 is expected to become clear after mid October, the sources said.

-Apple has apparently increase orders of the A10 processor for the new iPhone 7 and also other components and the orders are apparently higher than previously estimated.
+Apple has apparently increased orders of the A10 processor for the new iPhone 7 and also other components, and the orders are apparently higher than previously estimated.

-The new iPhone 7 is expected to sell out quickly when it launches tomorrow, the iPhone 7 Plus will not be available tomorrow as it has already sold out.
+The new iPhone 7 is expected to sell out quickly when it launches tomorrow.
+The iPhone 7 Plus will not be available tomorrow as it has already sold out.
+This high demand is not unusual for Apple, as their new product launches often see a rush of early adopters eager to get their hands on the latest technology.
+However, the scale of the demand this time around seems to have taken even Apple by surprise.

 Source Digitimes, Phone Arena